-Angela Is Happening!
-Angela Davis: Image and Text is an exhibition in two parts: a historical account of the two years after her arrest, and contemporary responses to Davis as black feminist intellectual and revolutionary icon.
+Angela Davis–Seize the Time is an exhibition in two parts: a historical account of the two years after her arrest, and contemporary responses to Davis as black feminist intellectual and revolutionary icon.
 In 1970 Angela Davis, a 26-year-old black activist and philosophy instructor at UCLA, was accused of involvement in a courtroom shoot-out that resulted in the deaths of four men.
 She was put on the FBI’s Most Wanted List and spent several months as a fugitive before being arrested in New York.
 Her image became the focal point of an unprecedented international effort to free an incarcerated black woman until her acquittal in 1972.
 The exhibition provides a nuanced account of Davis’s arrest, incarceration and trial through archival material, from court sketches to correspondence.
 It also examines the ways in which Davis remains a vital source of inspiration for contemporary artists by showcasing seven artists whose work asserts her influence on their practice.

 On May 13, 1994 the Andy Warhol Museum opened its doors to the public.
 The museum holds the largest collection of Warhol’s artworks and archival materials, and is the most comprehensive single-artist museums in the world and the largest in North America.